How to Redact in Clio Without Losing the Original File (2026)

 - Sync back - The redacted document is saved to your Clio matter as a new file.
 The original remains untouched.
 Both files live in the same matter

-This behaviour is not optional or configurable — it's how the integration works.
+This behaviour is not optional or configurable.
+It's how the integration works.
 There is no setting that allows overwriting the original, because there should never be a reason to do so.

 RedactifyAI also handles PDF, Word (DOCX/DOC), and image files natively.
 You don't need to convert documents before importing them from Clio.
 For why Word support matters in legal workflows, see the full features overview.